Press release

 The Group reaffirms its commitment to attracting and developing its main asset, talent, reaching 1,286 employees last year.
 It also maintains a constant focus on improving its productivity, digital transformation and a strong contribution to environmentally sustainable activities.
 In 2024, Lantania incorporated ISO 19650 (BIM) and ISO 39001 (Road Safety) certifications.

-The progress made in 2024 strengthens the foundations of the 2022-2026 Strategic Plan, which aims to reach 500 million euros in revenues and 25 million euros of EBITDA by 2026.
+The progress made in 2024 strengthens the foundations of the 2022-2026 Strategic Plan, which aims to reach €500 million in revenues and €25 million of EBITDA by 2026.
 The current momentum allows these objectives to be anticipated, confirming the Group’s commitment to efficiency, sustainability and profitable growth.